Okimoka/Okimoka.github.io/_posts/2024-11-16-welcome-to-jekyll.markdown

 Consider that a folded molecule state corresponds to a local energy minimum, and you can see why this formula is of such central interest to us!
 Being able to efficiently sample from the Boltzmann distribution already turns out to be enough for learning about many important properties of molecules.

-In fact, from now on we will only focus on how to efficiently sample from this distrubution (which, given the complex energy landscape of a molecule, cannot usually be efficiently sampled from).
+In fact, from now on we will only focus on how to efficiently sample from this distribution (which, given the complex energy landscape of a molecule, cannot usually be efficiently sampled from).

 ## Sampling from a distribution